loganpinel06/PantryAI/README.md

 - ### 🛒 **Pantry Management**
     - Users can store and delete any ingredients they wish within the database
 - ### 🤖 **Google Gemini API**
-    - Integrated Google Gemini's Flash Lite 2.5 Model to generate quality recipes for the user.
+    - Integrated Google Gemini's 2.5 Flash-Lite Model to generate quality recipes for the user.
     - The Model is prompted to take a list which stores the users pantry ingredients and the selected meal type (breakfast, lunch, dinner) and create 2 unique recipes.
     - Additionally the Model outputs its data in JSON format for easy integration with JavaScript
 - ### 🗃️ **Saving Generated Recipes**